 "The idea was so unusual, was so radical, it was unlike any earlier bridge that had been designed," he says.
 "And because Wright had not gotten a commission to do it, wasn’t being paid anything, they weren’t able to design the bridge in the kind of detail that would really be required, with all of the structural analysis and everything.
 That would have to come later."

-Wright called that idea “suicidal,” which turns out to be an overstatement as the Transbay Tube is still going strong after more than 40 years.
+Wright called that idea “suicidal,” which turns out to be an overstatement as the Transbay Tube is still going strong after nearly 50 years.

 In the end, Wright died, and with it, serious thoughts of doing something with his plans.
 Especially after the new, expanded San Mateo Bridge opened in 1967.